edwinb/idris-lang.org/content/pages/index.rst

 type.
 The more expressive the type is that we give up front, the more confidence we can have that the resulting program will be correct.

-In Idris, types are first-class constructs in the langauge.
+In Idris, types are first-class constructs in the language.
 This means types can be passed as arguments to functions, and returned from functions just like any other value, such as numbers, strings, or lists.
 This is a small but powerful idea, enabling: